onurtunali/onurtunali.github.io/_posts/2019-02-08-nice-non-linear-independen-component-estimation.md

 ```

-## Train example
+# Train example

 - 4 different data sets are included: `"mnist"`,`"fashion-mnist"`,`"svhn"` and `"cifar10"`.
 - If `save_model_and_load = True`, then next training session starts with previous information of neural network.
-- If gpu support is not present, it really takes a long time to train, so kaggle kernel might be more preferable.
+- If gpu support is not present, it really takes a long time to train, so colab might be more preferable.

 ```python